uoftgasa/uoftgasa.github.io/markdown/index.md

 Before you begin your search, you should be able to answer some basic questions about your ideal housing:

 - What's my budget for rent?
-	- You can see how rent in Toronto has evolved over time with data collected by the Canada Mortgage and Housing Corporation
+	- You can see how rent in Toronto has evolved over time with [data collected by the Canada Mortgage and Housing Corporation](https://www03.cmhc-schl.gc.ca/hmip-pimh/en/TableMapChart/Table?TableId=2.2.11&GeographyId=2270&GeographyTypeId=3&DisplayAs=Table&GeograghyName=Toronto#) (click chart view to see the table as a graph).
+	- As of 2018, typical rents are as follows:
+		- Bachelor's/Studio:
 - What's my maximum commute time?
 	- Check out [WalkScore's webapp](https://www.walkscore.com/score/50-saint-george-st-toronto-on-canada?utm_campaign=tilefooter&utm_medium=address_search&utm_source=padmapper.com) to compute how long different transit methods take to commute.
 - What utilities am I prepared to cover in addition to this?